Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Note that you’ll still have to pay regular income taxes on withdrawals.
 In addition, your state’s department of revenue may have different rules about early withdrawals than the IRS.

-Further, I'll mention that an article in The Motley Fool states that your 401(k) plan may not allow these types of withdrawals.
-So, even though the IRS allows the withdrawal penalty-free doesn't mean that you'll automatically gain access to your money.
-You'll need to check with the plan administrator and plan documents to be sure.
+Further, I’ll mention that your 401(k) plan administrator may not allow this distribution or may require you to take a lump-sum distribution, resulting in higher-than-expected tax liability than you’d anticipated.
+So, even though the IRS allows the withdrawal penalty-free doesn’t mean that you’ll automatically gain access to your money in the way you desire.
+You’ll need to check with the plan administrator and plan documents to be sure.

-The Oblivious Investor and The Motley Fool seem to disagree on one point about the Rule of 55.
-Oblivious argues that you can access money from any 401(k) plan in which you were displaced from the sponsoring employer at 55 or older while the Fool says that you'll only be able to get money from the most recent employer.
+Another point of mystery is whether you can access funds from multiple 401(k) plans.
+Piper states that you can access money from any 401(k) plan in which you were displaced from the sponsoring employer at 55 or older while other sources have argued that you’ll only be able to get money from the most recent employer.

 This nuance in interpretation leads back to the original discussion.
 One option for dealing with an old 401(k) is to move money to the new 401(k), from which you may be able to withdraw money when you turn 55.